SeLite/SeLite.github.io/TroubleShooting.md

 When you read documentation, and things don't work:

   * stop, switch to doing something else (the less related the better), get back to it later or some other day
-  * read or check 'backwards' - from the last parts to the earlier ones
+  * read or check 'backwards': from the last parts to the earlier ones
   * print it
   * read a print out at a different place
   * discuss it with someone in person